Replace the real-time clock battery

 If you are not already grounded, properly ground yourself.

-To replace the RTC battery, locate them inside the controller and follow the specific sequence of steps.
+To replace the RTC battery, locate it inside the controller and follow the specific sequence of steps.

 Remove the replacement battery from the antistatic shipping bag.